buffalo-while/Project-Atelier/README.md

 8. In Github, [make pull request (PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to main from your feature branch

 9. Code review from at least one teammate will be required
-   - Make sure your Trello user story and implementation cards are linked to the pull request, and that the implementation task is in the Staged for Review section of Trello
+   - Make sure your Trello user story and implementation cards are linked from the pull request, and that the implementation task is in the Staged for Review section of Trello
    - Any teammate can pick up a code review, and should join the Trello card and make a comment that they will be reviewing in the pull request to avoid duplication of effort by reviewers
    - If you want review from a specific teammate or from multiple teammates, coordinate with them directly and make this clear in the pull request so that other teammates do not review and/or complete the merge before the
    - Code reviews will generally be completed async